 Around 1917, the London based Radior company began marketing a line of cosmetics containing radium, including a Night Cream, Rouge, Compact Powder, Vanishing Cream, Talcum Powder, Hair Tonic, Skin Soap, Face Powder in six tints (Blanche, Naturelle, Rachel, Flesh, Ochre and Brunette) and assorted pads which could be strapped to the face.

 An ever-flowing Fountain of Youth and Beauty has at last been found in the Energy Rays of Radium.

 When scientists discovered Radium they hardly dreamed they had unearthed a revolutionary “Beauty Secret.”
 They know it now.
 Radium Rays vitalize and energize all living tissue.
 This Energy has been turned into Beauty’s aid.
 Each and every ‘Radior’ Toilet Requisite contains a definite qualtity of Actual Radium.

-According to the company the product sold well in the Britain, possibly due to the fact that it was taken up and distributed by Boots “in all their five hundred and eighty-five stores” (Advertising, 1920) as well as Harrods, Selfridges and Whiteley’s department stores in London.
-It was also available in selected stores in some parts of the Commonwealth.
+According to the company the product sold well in the Britain, possibly due to the fact that it was taken up and distributed by Boots “in all their five hundred and eighty-five stores” (Foster, 1920, p.
+29) as well as Harrods, Selfridges, Whiteley’s, Marshall & Snelgroves and other outlets.
+It was also available in selected stores in some parts of the British Empire.